Oleg-N-Cher/Dash/ReadMe.txt

 can be written to be launched under such different platforms.

-Portability is a strong feature of Oberons, and I use it, - Dash has portable game code (common for defferent platforms, written in Oberon-1) and non-portable layers to a hardware platform.
+Portability is a strong feature of Oberons, and I use it, - Dash has portable game code (common for different platforms, written in Oberon-1) and non-portable layers to a hardware platform.

 Dash shows the portability and cross-platform in widely look,